benjaminpcollins/benjaminpcollins/README.md

 - High-redshift galaxies and the ISM
 - AGN feedback and its role in star formation quenching
-- Synergies between JWST and ground-based telescopes in Chile
+- Synergies between JWST and ground-based telescopes
 - Multiwavelength data analysis and astroinformatics

 ---